mvg-fi/roadmap/README.md

  6. Check if approved
 	- Show approve btn

- Details
- - route
-   fetch from registry by find_pool_for_coins(x,y), get pool address fetch
+ How to get routes?
+ 1. input(x,y) address
+ 2. get each (poolId,poolData) by getting all pools
+ 3. get all (coins(wrapped,underlying,meta),coinIndex) of the pool
+ 4. loop wrapped_coin.length,

 2. Pool page